LK Losses: Direct Acceptance Rate Optimization for Speculative Decoding: Experimental Settings

 \subsection{Evaluation Protocol}

-\paragraph{Inference Framework.} We evaluate draft models using vLLM~\citep{vllm} with a patch that enables proper rejection sampling at non-zero temperatures.\footnote{Our patch builds upon \url{https://github.com/vllm-project/vllm/pull/20459}.} The current vLLM implementation samples greedily from the draft distribution regardless of temperature settings.
+\paragraph{Inference Framework.} We evaluate draft models using vLLM v0.11.0~\citep{vllm} with a patch that enables proper rejection sampling at non-zero temperatures.\footnote{Our patch builds upon \url{https://github.com/vllm-project/vllm/pull/20459}.
+Equivalent stochastic sampling support was later integrated into upstream vLLM starting from v0.18.0.} In the original version, tokens are sampled greedily from the draft distribution regardless of temperature settings.
 Our modification implements a theoretically correct rejection sampling procedure from~\citet{leviathan2023seminal}.
 See Appendix~\ref{appendix:vllm_patch} for a detailed analysis of how greedy draft sampling affects acceptance rates.

-\paragraph{Evaluation Datasets.} We measure acceptance metrics on three benchmarks: multi-turn conversational prompts \textbf{MT-bench}~\citep{mtbench}, code generation tasks \textbf{HumanEval}~\citep{humaneval}, and grade-school math problems \textbf{GSM8K}~\citep{gsm8k}.
+\paragraph{Evaluation Datasets.} We measure acceptance metrics on three benchmarks: multi-turn conversational prompts \textbf{MT-Bench}~\citep{mtbench}, code generation tasks \textbf{HumanEval}~\citep{humaneval}, and grade-school math problems \textbf{GSM8K}~\citep{gsm8k}.
 Unlike many prior works that evaluate draft models on small subsets of prompts~\citep[e.g. 80 samples in][]{li2025eagle3}, we evaluate on full datasets to obtain more reliable estimates of the acceptance metrics.

 \paragraph{Sampling Configurations.} We perform evaluations under two temperature settings: greedy decoding ($T= 0$) and stochastic sampling ($T= 1$).
 Our training objective directly optimizes acceptance probabilities under stochastic sampling, making it the primary evaluation setting.
 We additionally report greedy decoding results to demonstrate generalization across different sampling regimes.